 Water column CTD (conductivity-temperature-depth) profiles were taken at two sites in Lake Rotoehu on 32 occasions between December 2011 and June 2014.
-Site 1 was located adjacent to the southern mixing device whereas Site 2 was located c.
+Site 1 (mixing site) was located adjacent to the southern mixing device whereas Site 2 (control site) was located c.
 400 m away (Figure 2).

-Prior to installation of the mixing devices, water temperature profiles at the two sites were very similar on all sampling occasions, with the possible exception of 21 August 2012, when a weak thermocline at site B was not observed at site A (Figure 12).
+Prior to the installation of the mixing devices, water temperature profiles at the two sites were very similar on all sampling occasions, with the possible exception of 21 August 2012, when a weak thermocline at site B was not observed at site A (Figure 12).
 On many occasions following commissioning of the mixing devices, the water column was well mixed throughout the lake, precluding detection of effects by the mixing device.
 However, on several occasions when there was some stratification, the water column near the mixing device was more deeply mixed than that at site B, specifically 29 Nov 2012, 17 Jan 2013, 22 February 2013 and 18 December 2013 (Figures 11-14).
 These observations suggest that the mixing devices were capable of influencing the strength of stratification in the immediate area of the device, although the effects were reduced rapidly with distance from it.

-A Bio-Fish transect (Figure 2) was undertaken on 20 occasions between 18 November 2011 and 21 March 2013 (Figures 15 to 18).
+A Bio-Fish transect (Figure 2) was undertaken on 20 occasions between 18 November 2011 and 21 March 2013 (Figures 15-18).
 A large amount of data was generated from these transects and only selected examples are presented here.
-Generally, Rotoehu was mixed and the hypolimnion oxygenated (Figure 15, Figure 18).
-During the summer, however, the lake was surveyed whilst stratified, and bottom waters were hypoxic (Figure 16, Figure 17).
-These spatial surveys demonstrate important features in horizontal variability through the lake, such as the tilted thermocline on 22 February 2013 (Figure 17).
+These observations show that the vertical temperature structure obtained from CTD casts are representative of almost the entire lake.
+During most of the year, the majority of the lake is well mixed in the vertical with high oxygen concentration to the bottom of the biofish track.
+Only the northern basin, which is separated from the rest of the lake by a shallow and narrow connection, shows more persistent stratification and low oxygen concentration in the hypolimnion (Figure 15, Figure 18).
+The summer surveys showed that the stratification and bottom-water hypoxia seen in the CTD profiles generally extend over the entire lake (Figure 16, Figure 17), but they also demonstrate important features in horizontal variability through the lake, such as the tilted thermocline on 22 February 2013 (Figure 17).
 The transects highlight the importance of quantifying horizontal variability in water column structure in order to distinguish effects of destratification devices from natural phenomena such as seiches and internal waves.
 Also notable is the frequent disconnect between the very small northern basin and the main lake.
 The northern basin was frequently more stratified, had higher water clarity, and may have been more strongly influenced by inputs from groundwater sources.

 Figure 11.
-Comparison of CTD casts taken at Site 1 (mixing device location) and Site 2 (c.
+Comparison of CTD casts taken at Site 1 (mixing site) and Site 2 (control site) (c.
 400 m from mixing device).
 Casts presented are prior to installation of the mixing devices.

 Figure 12.
-Comparison of CTD casts taken at Site 1 (mixing devices location) and Site 2 (c.
+Comparison of CTD casts taken at Site 1 (mixing site) and Site 2 (control site)(c.
 400 m from mixing devices).
 The mixing devices were active from mid-November 2012.

 Figure 13.
-Comparison of CTD casts taken at Site 1 (mixing devices location) and Site 2 (c.
+Comparison of CTD casts taken at Site 1 (mixing site) and Site 2 (control site) (c.
 400 m from mixing devices).
 The mixing devices were not in operation on 15 March, 28 June, 26 September and 24 October 2013.

 Figure 14.
-Comparison of CTD casts taken at Site 1 (mixing devices location) and Site 2 (c.
+Comparison of CTD casts taken at Site 1 (mixing site) and Site 2 9control site)(c.
 400 m from mixing device).
 Mixing devices were in operation from 14 November 2013 to 13 June 2014.